dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/01_InstallServiceModule.md

 ## Install the Spark service module
-In order to deploy services, service modules must first be installed from the DTK Catalog manager.
-Below shows installation of a service module that is used to deploy spark clusters
+In order to deploy a services using the DevOps Toolkit (DTK), service modules must first be installed from the DTK Catalog Manager.
+The steps below shows installation of a service module that can deploy spark clusters.

-In the text below and throughout the examples we provide both the commands in a form so they can be cut and paste and the full interactive session with user commands and the DTK responses.
-We assume that user first entered the dtk shell from the LInux command line
+In the text below and throughout the examples we provide both the commands in a form so they can be cut and paste along with the full interactive session with user commands and the DTK responses.
+We assume that user first entered the DTK shell from the Linux command line
 ```
 user@host:~$ dtk-shell
 dtk:/>